ryanhu00/Running-Dog/README.md

 # Game Design Document

 ## Section 0: Summary
 The game, Running Dog, is an endless runner game where an avatar, a dog, must dodge obstacles in order to accumulate as many points as they can.
 The game ends when the avatar runs out of lives.
 There will be power ups throughout the game that the player can attempt to retrieve that will make it easier for the player to earn points.
-The members of the team creating this game are Ryan Hu, Allison Xin, and Clara Yu.

 ## Section 1: Gameplay
 The game progresses continuously as the player navigates through a challenging array of obstacles by jumping or ducking.
 It does not end until the moment the avatar, controlled by the player, runs out of lives (by hitting obstacles), resulting in a game over.
 This will mark the end of the current session, allowing the player to try again and play another round to improve their performance.
 Because the game is an endless runner platform, there is no win condition.
 Rather, the goal of the game is to deter loss for as long as possible and to accumulate the greatest number of points as possible.
 However, in the end, a player will always eventually lose.
 This occurs when the avatar hits too many obstacles and runs out of lives, causing the game to be over.
 In addition, there are no levels.
 Instead, after the conclusion of each round, the player can choose to try again in an attempt to earn more points.
 Points will represent the player's progress as they increase gradually over time at a rate of 100 point per second.
 This continuous accumulation adds a sense of progress and accomplishment, even during moments of inactivity.
 Points will serve as a measure of achievement, enriching the player's experience and encouraging replayability.